+Participants include:

-Closed Plan Year 2000 Plan 2011 Tier Participation Participation Participation Participants include: All MPERS active members, vested terminated members, disability recipients, retirees and survivors who first became members prior to July 1, 2000 and who do not elect to transfer to the Year 2000 Plan at retirement.
-Participants include: All active employees who first became members on or after July 1, 2000 but prior to January 1, 2011.
-Closed Plan active members and vested former members who elect to transfer to the Year 2000 Plan at retirement.
-Closed Plan retirees who elected to transfer to the Year 2000 Plan during the election window from July 1, 2000 through July 1, 2001 and the in survivors Participants include: 1.
-All employees who first become members on or after January 1, 2011.
-Closed Plan members who left state employment prior to becoming vested (not eligible for a future retirement benefit) and return to work in a benefit eligible position on or after July 1, 2000.
+- 1. All active employees who first became members on or after July 1, 2000 but prior to January 1, 2011. - 2.
+Closed Plan active members and vested former members who elect to transfer to the Year 2000 Plan at retirement. - Closed Plan retirees who elected to transfer to the Year 2000 Plan during the election window from July 1, 2000 through July 1, 2001, and their survivors. - Closed Plan members who left state employment prior to becoming vested (not eligible for a future retirement benefit) and return to work in a benefit eligible position on or after July 1, 2000.